OriginProtocol/veogv/docs/index.markdown

 # Using OGV and veOGV for your project
 OGV and veOGV token implementation is meant to be generic - there is no code specific to Origin Dollar.
 Refer to the [README](https://github.com/OriginProtocol/veogv/blob/main/README.md) for step by step instructions to deploy your own vote-escrowed governance token.

+Reach out on [Origin Protocol Discord](https://discord.com/invite/ogn) if you have any questions or need help!